How can you achieve new growth by discovering unexpected consumer insights?

 The innovation process that led to the Shape System helped VF model a more general framework to create successful new products and systems.
 To support this effort, we developed a comprehensive change management and innovation training program for the entire company.

 Within two years of our work, VF was on a sustained path of double-digit revenue growth across all business units.
 In 2011, for the first time, VF Corp. entered the top 100 on the Barron's 500, based on strong growth of sales and profits as well as return on investment.
+By 2014, VF moved into the top 15 on that list among all publicly traded companies in America.

 More Impact Stories